Google's own carrier offering definitely has some appeal.

 You get the power of three mobile networks, plus Wi-Fi, in a single SIM

 When you use Project Fi, you also get some of the same features that have made Google Voice popular over the years.
-You can forward phone calls to your Fi number to any phone you want, as well as view voicemail, make calls and send texts with that number from any device using the Hangouts app.
+You can forward phone calls to your Fi number to any phone you want, as well as view voicemail, make calls and send texts with that number from any device using the Hangouts app and website.

 Project Fi also works internationally in 120 countries around the world with no additional cost for data use or texting.
 You can call at a flat rate to any number while on the cellular networks abroad, or pay much lower rates when calling on Wi-Fi.
 You can also call back home to the U.S. on Wi-Fi for free.
-Data used internationally just comes out of your standard $10 per gigabyte bucket, but speeds are limited to 256kbps (double what T-Mobile offers outside of North America).
+Data used internationally just comes out of your standard $10 per gigabyte bucket, but speeds can vary depending on the country you're in.

 Why do I want it?